Search This Blog

 Vanished Airfields

-The website Abandoned and Little Known Airfields is a fantastic source for vanished airports throughout the country.
-And indeed, the site had a good deal of information, maps and aerial photos about the former Chicagoland airport which began its life as a U.S. Navy flight training airfield about 1945.
+The website Abandoned and Little Known Airfields is a fantastic source of information on airports that have vanished throughout the country.
+Indeed, the site had a good deal of information, maps, and aerial photos about the former Chicagoland airport located at Route 45 and Half Day Road.

 Tuesday, June 17, 2008